iterative/dvc.org/content/docs/user-guide/machine-learning-pipelines/index.md

 # Machine Learning Pipelines

-Machine learning _pipelines_ start with one or more data inputs.
-These are then processed in one or more [stages](#stages) (producing intermediate artifacts).
-They finally output a dataset or an ML model, usually along with its performance metadata.

-For example, a typical ML workflow could involve:
+A typical ML workflow could involve:

-1. Gathering data and for training and validation (once)
+1. Gathering data and for training and validation
 2. Extracting useful features from the training dataset
 3. (Re)training an ML model
 4. Evaluating the results against the validation set